jmichel7/MatInt.jl/README.md

 `hermite_transforms(m::AbstractMatrix{<:Integer})`

 The  row Hermite  normal form  `H` of  the `m`  is a row equivalent integer upper triangular form.
-If a pivot is the  first non-zero entry on a row of `H`,  the quadrant  below left  a pivot  is zero,  pivots are  positive and entries  above a  pivot are  nonnegative and  smaller than the pivot.
-There exists   a  unique  invertible  integer  matrix  `r`  such  that  `r*m==H`. `hermite_transforms`  returns a named tuple with components `.normal=H` and `.rowtrans=r`.
+If a *pivot* is the first non-zero entry on a row of `H`,  the quadrant  below left  a pivot  is zero,  pivots are  positive and entries  above a  pivot are  nonnegative and  smaller than the pivot.
+There exists  a unique  unimodular matrix  `r` such  that `r*m==H`.
+The function `hermite_transforms`  returns a named tuple with components `.normal=H` and `.rowtrans=r`.

 ```julia-repl
 julia> m=[1 15 28;4 5 6;7 8 9]